Adipuranik/Pre-Epileptic-Stress-Aid/README.md

 │   ├── circuit_diagram.md     # Wiring and pin connections
 │   └── components_list.md     # Bill of materials
 ├── docs/
-│   └── working_principle.md   # Threshold logic and design decisions
+    └── working_principle.md   # Threshold logic and design decisions
-├── images/                    # Photos of hardware setup └── README.md

 ```

 ---

-## ⚙️ How It Works
+##  How It Works

 1. DHT11 continuously reads body-ambient **temperature and humidity**
 2. SW-420 vibration sensor is wired to an **interrupt pin (INT0 / D2)** on the Arduino